macziatko/OpenDoorProject/HowToGuide.md

 The homepage is the part of your course that most people will see first.
-By default, it shows a large banner and an open space to describe the materials inside the course.
+By default, it shows a large banner and an open space to describe the materials in the course.
 This information can be changed at any time without affecting other parts of your course.

 <br>